How to Set Up PlayStation VR: Get Started with PSVR on PS4

-If you’ve bought a PlayStation VR you don’t want to waste time working out how to connect it to your PS4 – you just want to play some of the great games available.
-Thankfully, Sony has made it easy to connect a PSVR set to both the PS4 and PS4 Pro with minimal hassle.
+If you’ve bought a PlayStation VR (PSVR), you don’t want to waste your time working out how to connect it to your PlayStation 4 (PS4); you just want to play some of the best VR games available.
+Thankfully, Sony has made it easy to connect a PSVR set to both the PlayStation 4 and PlayStation 4 Pro with minimal hassle.

-To confuse matter somewhat, there are actually two types of PlayStation VR headset – CUH-ZVR1 and CUH-ZVR2.
+To confuse matters somewhat, there are actually two types of PlayStation VR headsets, including CUH-ZVR1 and CUH-ZVR2.
 Initial set-up stages for the two are identical, but they vary towards the end of the process.
-The CUH-ZVR1 has a sliding cover on the processor unit and the power button is on the headset connection cable, whereas the CUH-ZVR2 doesn’t have a sliding cover on the processor unit and its power button is on the headset itself.
+The CUH-ZVR1 has a sliding cover on the processor unit and the power button is on the headset connection cable.
+The CUH-ZVR2 doesn’t have a sliding cover on the processor unit and its power button is on the headset directly.
 ZVR2 is also capable of HDR passthrough, making it a better model to use with the PS4 Pro and your shiny 4K TV.
 Make sure you know which model you have.

 You’ll also need a PS Camera to get PlayStation VR to work.
-These don’t come as standard with PSVR set but you can buy a Starter Kit bundle that includes one.
+These don’t come as standard with the PSVR set, but you can buy a Starter Kit bundle that includes one.

 Before you set up the PlayStation VR, make sure your PS4 and TV are turned off.
-If you bought the PS4 with the PlayStation VR you’ll need to have set up the console first.
+If you bought the PS4 with the PlayStation VR, you’ll have to set up the console first.

-First, connect the PSVR processor unit to your TV.
-It’s best to use the longer HDMI cable that came with the PS4 for this
+- Connect the PSVR processor unit to your TV.
+It’s best to use the longer HDMI cable that came with the PS4 for this.

-Connect the PS Camera to the PS4.
-Sony recommends placing it at least 1.4m off the ground
+- Connect the PS Camera to the PS4.
+Sony recommends placing the camera at least 1.4 meters (approximately 4 foot 7 inches) off the ground.

-Use the AC power cord to attach the processor unit to a power socket.
-Remember, you’ll need to keep the PS4 plugged in – you need two sockets for PSVR to work
+- Use the AC power cord (labeled #3) to attach the processor unit to a power socket.
+Remember, you’ll need to keep the PS4 plugged into an outlet.

 From here, the process for setting up the PlayStation VR differs slightly between models.